As seen on

 Claims made policies cover claims only if the insurer is notified while the insurance policy is still active.
 This means you're not covered if you discover an incident after the policy ends—even if the exposure occurred while the policy was active.
-For example, if an accountant's client suffers losses in 2020 and the accountant drops insurance coverage at the end of the year, the accountant is not protected if the client sues the accountant in 2021.
+For example, consider accountant professional indemnity insurance.
+If an accountant's client suffers losses in 2020 and the accountant drops insurance coverage at the end of the year, the accountant is not protected if the client sues the accountant in 2021.
 This is important because a third party might not discover wrongdoing and submit a claim until years after the alleged act or decision.
 If a policy expires or is cancelled, it won't offer any more cover—even if the incident in question occurred while a policy was active.
 (This is why run-off cover is so important.)

 Claims occurring policies will cover exposure that happened during the period of insurance, even if a claim is filed after the insurance policy has lapsed or not renewed.
 For example, if a commercial garden company builds on a multi-million pound project and has insurance when they deliver the project, but they're sued years later for the product they delivered, an occurrence-based policy would cover this risk.
 Occurrence-based ensures you're insured both at the time of the alleged incident (at the time of the act or decision) and also when a claim is made.

 Certain business liability insurances like professional indemnity and D&O tend to be claims made policies, while employers' liability and public liability tend to be claims occurring.
 You can read more in our article Claims Made vs. Claims Occurring Business Insurance.

 All Risks vs. Certain Risks policy